 For example, suppose we want to locate Mimas (a moon of Saturn).
-After typing the first letter of the name, m, Stellarium makes a list of objects whose name begins with M: Mars, Miranda, Mimas, Mercury, Moon.
-The first item in this list, Mars, is automatically filled in for us.
-Pressing return now would go to Mars, but we want Mimas, so we keep typing.
-After the letter i, Miranda is auto-completed.
-Again, it's not what we want, so we continue.
-After the third letter, m, Mimas is selected, so we simply press return or click the go button to locate it.
+After typing the first letter of the name, m, Stellarium makes a list of objects whose name begins with M: Mars, Mercury, Mimas, Miranda, Moon.
+The first item in this list, Mars, is highlighted.
+Pressing return now would go to Mars, but we want Mimas.
+We can either press TAB twice to highlight Mimas and then hit RETURN, or we can continue to type the name until it is the first/only object in the list.